aderusha/RoastLearner/documentation/Train_RoastLearner.md

 Once you've manually classified sounds into "environment" and "firstcrack" you can train your first classifier.
 Open the "RoastLearner Recordings" on your desktop and run the link labeled "Re-train Classifiers".
 This will backup any previously trained classifiers and then create new models based on the WAV files you manually classified.

 At the end of each training session a *[confusion matrix](https://en.wikipedia.org/wiki/Confusion_matrix)* is displayed giving you a sense of how well the new models perform against the existing data.

+I'd strongly recommend reading through [this paper](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0144610) covering the capabilities of pyAudioAnalysis if you'd like further detail on how this works and how best to use it in your environment.